JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/Time-Trial-v5.md

 ## Summary
 - This model successfully completed the course very quickly; partly because the discount factor is 0.5
-- Prefer this model over the others because it was already separated into different functions and had test.
+- Like this code example because it was already separated into different functions with tests.
 - This made it very easy to add onto later for [object avoidance](Object_Avoidance_v4_Clone_Time-Trial-v5.md).
-- See [Reward Function by falktan](AWS_DeepRacer_Reward_Functions_falktan.py) for additional details.
+- See [repo by falktan](AWS_DeepRacer_Reward_Functions_falktan.py) and [AWS Deepracer — How to train a model in 15 minutes](https://medium.com/twodigits/aws-deepracer-how-to-train-a-model-in-15-minutes-3a0dca1175fb) for additional details.